mongodb/terraform-provider-mongodbatlas/examples/atlas-api-key/create-and-assign-pak-seperately/README.md

-# MongoDB Atlas Provider -- Create and Assign PAK sepeerately
+# MongoDB Atlas Provider -- Create and Assign PAK Separately
 This example creates an organization API Key and access list showing how to attach cidr_block.

 Variables Required to be set: